Types of Windows

 Pella single-hung windows are raised from the bottom for ventilation, while the top sash remains stationary.
 Incredibly energy efficient, single-hung windows are ideal for places where a top sash would be difficult to open, such as above a kitchen sink or in patios or walkways.
 Choosing a single-hung window will also make cleaning easier, as the sashes are easy to access.

 Pella offers single-hung windows in wood, fiberglass and vinyl.
-Single-hung windows can be customized from our Architect Series line, our Pella® Impervia® line or through all of our vinyl options — Pella® 350 Series, Pella® 250 Series and Encompass by Pella®.
-Each line can be customized with different interior and exterior finishes to boost your home’s curb appeal.
-For the most authentic look of individual window panes, look to the Pella® Architect Series single-hung windows.
+Single-hung windows can be customized in Pella® Reserve – Traditional, Architect Series – Traditional, Pella Impervia® or through all of our vinyl options — Pella® 250 Series and Encompass by Pella®.
+Each line can be customized with interior and exterior finishes to boost your home’s curb appeal.
+For the most authentic look of individual window panes, look to the Pella Reserve – Traditional single-hung windows and Pella® Architect Series single-hung windows.

 A simple and ever-popular option, sliding windows are beautifully uncomplicated.
 Two side-by-side horizontal sliding windows operate on a track to open with ease.
 Sliding windows are an ideal solution for areas where you will frequently need to open and close a window.
 Pella’s modern sliding windows offer a clean design while providing easy access to fresh air.
 Sliding windows are also extremely easy to care for, saving you time and energy.